 It might be easy to think that your pool will be fine if unused during the winter.
 That all you need is a pool cover, or that it might just freeze over and thaw by spring.
 However, that is not the case!
-Bacteria can still grow, and freezing water can damage piping, filters, and much more.
+Bacteria can still grow, freezing water can damage piping, filters, and much more if you don’t winterize your pool.

 Proper pool care during the winter is rumored to be trickier then it is.
 We’ve set out to give you the simplest and easiest directions to keep your pool clean, safe, and prevent future damages.
 Pay attention to forecasts!
 Act before the cold weather starts, and don’t wait before it’s too late.